DroneXperts Blog

 Properly charge and store these batteries

 To ensure your drone flight in cold weather, it is important to make sure your batteries are fully charged before using them.
-This is also true for your controller batteries or even for your cell phone and/or tablet batteries.
+The same applies to your controller batteries, or even those of your cell phone and/or tablet.

 Another important aspect is that your batteries must be in perfect condition: no visible damage, no cracks or even swollen.
 Before installing your batteries, make sure they are warm enough.
 If necessary, it is possible that your drone (especially for the most recent ones) warns you with an error message on your remote control.
 This will prevent you from taking off.
-Be aware that if your battery is cold to the touch, it will also be too cold for your drone, so do not hesitate to preheat it before installing it.
+If your battery is cold to the touch, it will also be too cold for your drone, so don’t hesitate to preheat it before installing it.

 Matrix-300-Winter-Battery-Change